DancesWithDingo/ViewModelToolkit/README.md

 }

 ```
-The `IDialogManager<TResult>` interface requires a read/init `DialogManager<TResult>` property.
+The `IDialogSupport<TResult>` interface requires a read/init `DialogManager<TResult>` property.
 Once declared, the `DialogManager` will collaborate with the View to present a default `SaveBarView` view.
 Page designers can add the default `SaveBarView` control (or any view implementing the 'ISaveBarView' interface).
 Or not, and one will be added automagically.
 Control freaks can even override the save bar` injection entirely with their own implementation of the `ISaveBarView` interface.

 ### The hidden `ToolbarManager` component